3and4/Leither/doc/MiMei-en.md

 Leither node can also be optimized to support batch execution and back-end tasks.

 **Mimeimization of Application**
-Leither provides comprehensive application system, within which an application is actually a type of MiMei.
-Refer to <a href="Applition.md"> Application System Document</a>
+Leither provides comprehensive application development framework, within which an application is actually a type of MiMei.
+Refer to <a href="Applition.md"> Application System Development Documentary</a>

+#### 7.3 Design Principle
+#### 7.3.1 HTML5 is the core standard and norm of internet
+Most frequently used Apps are developed in HTML5 now, including App, website, applet, etc.

+#### 7.3.2 HTML5 is not a comprehensive internet application development solution
+HTML5 provides only localized data storage (Web Storage and IndexedDB), without setting up the standard for backend data and business logic.
+The result is internet applications depend heavily on the backend to process business logic and data.
+Front-end developers became low caste because they do not get in touch with business logic and core data.

+#### 7.3.3 Leither complements the missing functions in HTML5
+Leither provides functions of authentication and authorization, application development framework, cloud file system and database, decentralized domain name resolution, error tolerance and load balance.

+#### 7.3.4 Leither is ideal to build cloud service
+Besides constructing

+#### 7.4 Advantages of Leither Cloud
+#### 7.4.1 App Development is simple
+Knowledge of HTML5 is sufficient to build most could services, such as website, App and applet.
+The workflow is almost identical to a local HTML application.

 ### VIII.
 Flow or MiMei Information
 #### 8.1 Why information must flow